GalvinGao/mcp-simplelocalize/README.md

 - (any other conventions you want the LLM to follow, e.g. key naming style, etc. or just give it some examples would work well)
 ```

+6. Done!
+Enjoy prompting something like "Localize this component and update it to SimpleLocalize".

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.